AstroPlant/RaspiWiFi/Readme.txt

 RaspiWiFi

-Forked from jasbur/RaspiWifi for setting up Wifi, AstroPlant credentials and LED actuators.
+Forked from jasbur/RaspiWifi for setting up Wifi, AstroPlant credentials.

 RaspiWiFi is a program to headlessly configure a Raspberry Pi's WiFi connection using using any other WiFi-enabled device (much like the way